 Opens a file and creates a IGuestFile object that can be used for further operations.
 If this method fails, the following error codes may be reported:

-- VBOX_E_OBJECT_NOT_FOUND: File to open was not found. - VBOX_E_IPRT_ERROR: Error while opening the file.
+- VB0X_E_0BJECT_NOT_FOUND: File to open was not found. - VB0X_E_IPRT_ERROR: Error while opening the file. - VBOX_E_MAXIMUM_REACHED: The maximum of concurrent guest files has been reached.

-5.67.22 fileOpenEx
+5.73.24 fileOpenEx